 It’s important to communicate with your remote workers and ensure they feel supported.
 Business leaders should regularly communicate, reinforcing their vision, goals and any short-term adjustments that are being made.

-Unique Industry Considerations
+Remote Working and Unique Industry Considerations

 Healthcare organizations have specific issues to consider when it comes to remote working.
-Since this pandemic, telemedicine has expanded to allow a range of healthcare providers including doctors, nurse practitioners, physician assistants, clinical psychologists and licensed clinical social workers to offer telehealth services for routine office visits, mental health counseling and preventative health screenings.
+Since this pandemic, telemedicine has expanded to allow a range of healthcare providers, including doctors, nurse practitioners, physician assistants, clinical psychologists and licensed clinical social workers, to offer telehealth services for routine office visits, mental health counseling and preventative health screenings.
 However, the regulations can be relatively complex.

 As with any industry, your technology and tools to facilitate quality customer/patient care are paramount.
-Review all of your software and communication tools to make sure you have everything you need to serve your clientele, as well as remain compliant.
+Review all your software and communication tools to make sure you have everything you need to serve your clientele, as well as remain compliant.
 You may also want to consider reviewing your insurance coverage to make sure you are fully covered and your payment structure to account for your new business reality.

-Understanding the Impact of Remote Working
+Understanding the Business Impact of Remote Working

 You need to keep your business top of mind, especially when it’s entirely remote.
 Following the guidance outlined in this article will help strengthen and protect your business, empowering you with a solid plan to move forward, whether today’s challenges persist or if you remain remote out of preference.

 Changing to a remote work environment has likely meant changes to processes and controls at your business.
 What does that mean for compliance and auditing?